Our use of Cookies

 In the mid-1990s the UK Government recognized the threat posed by the Ruddy Duck and funded three periods of research into control methods to determine whether eradication was feasible and which method would be most effective.
 Egg oiling, nest trapping, trapping and shooting were all tested and it was determined that it would be possible to eradicate Ruddy Ducks from the UK and that shooting was the most effective method.
 The decision to eradicate Ruddy Ducks from the UK in recognition of the risk they posed to the survival of the White-headed Duck was widely supported by conservation NGOs including the Wildlife Trusts, Wildfowl & Wetlands Trust, and RSPB.
 Following the extensive research the EU LIFE-Nature programme agreed to jointly fund a UK-wide eradication programme which started in 2005 and ended in 2011.
 During this period control of Ruddy Ducks took place on over 140 sites across England, Scotland and Wales, all with the voluntary agreement of the landowner.
 As a result the population fell from around 4,000 birds in 2005 to around 100 in 2011.

-Since the end of the LIFE-Nature project Defra has continued to finance ongoing control and numbers across the UK have fallen to around 14 birds.
-These are widely scattered across the country and it is likely that the Ruddy Duck is now extinct as a breeding bird in Northern Ireland, Wales, Scotland.
-The best evidence available is that two or three breeding pairs remain in England and efforts continue to eradicate these.
+Since the end of the LIFE-Nature project Defra has continued to finance ongoing control and numbers across the UK have fallen to around 12 birds.
+These are widely scattered across the country and it is likely that the Ruddy Duck is now extinct as a breeding bird in Northern Ireland, Wales and Scotland.
+It is also almost entirely absent in what were formerly its core areas including the West Midlands and south-east of England.
+The best evidence available is that one or two breeding pairs might remain in England but successful breeding is now a rare event, occurring less than once every season.

 European cooperation

-There has also been significant progress in Europe in removing the Ruddy Duck populations in Netherlands, France and Belgium.
-The population in the Netherlands has been stable at around 100 birds for several years but the Dutch Government is now intensifying efforts to eradicate the species.
+There also been significant progress in Europe in removing the Ruddy Duck populations in Netherlands, France and Belgium, and these remain the only states with viable populations.
+The population in the Netherlands had been stable at around 100 birds for several years but following intensified efforts to eradicate Ruddy Ducks in the Netherlands, numbers fell by over 30% between December 2022 and December 2023.
 Control of Ruddy Ducks has been ongoing in Belgium for several years and has reduced the population to single figures.
 Each year the Belgian authorities monitor sites in order to prevent breeding and the few birds that are seen are believed to have come across the nearby border with the Netherlands.
-In France another LIFE-Nature funded programme began in 2018 which has seen numbers fall from an estimated 160 at the start of the project to fewer than 20 in spring 2021.
-This programme is due to end in autumn 2024 by which point it is hoped the Ruddy Duck will have been effectively eradicated in France.
+In France another LIFE-Nature funded programme began in 2018 which has seen numbers fall from an estimated 160 at the start of the project to around 20 in 2024 Although the LIFE-Nature project has now ended, control of the few remaining Ruddy Ducks in France continues using both shooting and trapping as control methods.